oladirankom01/AWS-STS-Cross-Account-Security-Monitoring/README.md

 **Alerting** - Used SNS to deliver security notifications.

 **Alert Fatigue Reduction** - Refined a broad detection rule after observing excessive alerts.

+## Key Lessons Learned

+### 1. Cross-account access requires both trust and permissions

+The target role needs: **Trust Policy + Permissions Policy**

+The trust policy determines who can assume the role, while the permissions policy determines what the role can do.

+### 2. STS provides temporary access

+Instead of creating permanent access keys for Account A, STS provides temporary credentials when the role is assumed.

+### 3. Logging does not automatically equal detection

+CloudTrail can record thousands of events, but security teams still need detection logic to identify events worth investigating.

+## Future Improvements

+### Potential improvements for future versions include:
+* Add AWS GuardDuty
+* Add CloudWatch dashboards
+* Forward security events to a SIEM such as Microsoft Sentinel or Splunk
+* Create automated incident response using Lambda
+* Add an alert severity classification
+* Detect unusual source IP addresses
+* Detect role assumption from unexpected AWS accounts
+* Add Terraform infrastructure-as-code
+* Add automated testing
+* Store CloudTrail logs in a dedicated security logging account
+* Create additional EventBridge rules for suspicious S3 activity